raml-org/raml-tutorial-08/tutorial.md

 ![](images/raml_015.png)

-But the second we call in one of the properties, we now have it's description and any underlying properties that we would delcared:
+But the second we call in one of the properties, we now have it's description and any underlying properties that we would declared:

 ```yaml
 /users: